 This can occur when there is no user information specified for your version of Office.
 To resolve it, you must fill in the user information by carrying out the following:

 ii.
 Under the ''personalize your copy of Microsoft Office'' section, fill the User name and Initials section.

 Stellar Repair for Outlook is an advanced PST recovery software which instantaneously restores corrupt Outlook PST files with a very high rate of success.
-Its potent scan engine can analyze severely corrupt PST file of any size to recover mailbox data including deleted emails, attachments and contacts.
-Once you download the software from Stellarinfo.com, install it and follow the instructions below to use it.
+Its potent scan engine can analyze severely corrupt PST files of any size to recover mailbox data including deleted emails, attachments, and contacts.
+Once you download the software from Stellarinfo.com, install it, and follow the instructions below to use it.

 i.
-Click 'Find Outlook File' or 'Select Outlook File' options in order to start the repair.
+Click 'Find Outlook File' or 'Select Outlook File' options to start the repair.

 ii.
 Click the 'Find Outlook File' option and then click the 'Look In' option and then choose the drive name where damaged PST files are located.